 - Page 1

-Client Shares Labor Day History - Rise of Knights of Labor We appreciate our clients who are a part of unions.
+TV Powderly and the Knights of Labor We appreciate our clients who are a part of unions.
 One of our clients shared this story with us about his uncle who was instrumental in the rise of unions.

-Heavy Duty Worker Recovers After a Two-Story Fall This union plumber fell two stories while at work and sustained very serious injuries.
+Union Guy Advises "Don't Try to Go It Alone" This union plumber fell two stories while at work and sustained very serious injuries.
 After going through the workers comp he says "Don't Try to Do It Alone."

-How to go back to school without losing your mind this article, as appearing in our September newsletter, offers helpful tips for how to survive back-to-school
+Choose back-to-school sanity this article, as appearing in our September newsletter, offers helpful tips for how to survive back-to-school